lisamelton/video_transcoding/README.md

 Which prints out something like this:

-    mplayer -really-quiet -nosound -vf rectangle=1920:816:0:132 '/path/to/Movie.mkv'
+    mpv --no-audio --vf lavfi=[drawbox=0:132:1920:816:invert:1] '/path/to/Movie.mkv'
-    mplayer -really-quiet -nosound -vf crop=1920:816:0:132 '/path/to/Movie.mkv'
+    mpv --no-audio --vf crop=1920:816:0:132 '/path/to/Movie.mkv'

     transcode-video --crop 132:132:0:0 '/path/to/Movie.mkv'

 Just copy and paste the sample commands to preview or transcode.

-If HandBrake and MPlayer disagree about the cropping values, then `detect-crop` prints out something like this:
+If HandBrake and FFmpeg disagree about the cropping values, then `detect-crop` prints out something like this:

     Results differ...

     # From HandBrakeCLI:

-    mplayer -really-quiet -nosound -vf rectangle=1920:816:0:132 '/path/to/Movie.mkv'
+    mpv --no-audio --vf lavfi=[drawbox=0:132:1920:816:invert:1] '/path/to/Movie.mkv'
-    mplayer -really-quiet -nosound -vf crop=1920:816:0:132 '/path/to/Movie.mkv'
+    mpv --no-audio --vf crop=1920:816:0:132 '/path/to/Movie.mkv'

     transcode-video --crop 132:132:0:0 '/path/to/Movie.mkv'

-    # From mplayer:
+    # From ffmpeg:

-    mplayer -really-quiet -nosound -vf rectangle=1920:820:0:130 '/path/to/Movie.mkv'
+    mpv --no-audio --vf lavfi=[drawbox=0:130:1920:820:invert:1] '/path/to/Movie.mkv'
-    mplayer -really-quiet -nosound -vf crop=1920:820:0:130 '/path/to/Movie.mkv'
+    mpv --no-audio --vf crop=1920:820:0:130 '/path/to/Movie.mkv'

     transcode-video --crop 130:130:0:0 '/path/to/Movie.mkv'

 You'll then need to preview both and decide which to use.

-When input is a disc image directory instead of a single file, the `detect-crop` tool doesn't use MPlayer, nor does it print out commands to preview the crop.
+When input is a disc image directory instead of a single file, the `detect-crop` tool doesn't use FFmpeg, nor does it print out commands to preview the crop.

 ### Using `convert-video`